hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/spyagntx.md

 * Year: 2017
 * Blog: https://nakedsecurity.sophos.com/2017/07/27/dont-want-your-smss-stolen-dont-download-these-android-apps/

 This malware sample aims to download a payload which performs information stealing.
-The malware sample retrieves an executable after waiting a certain period of time and retrieving commands from the C&C server.
+The malware activates on application launch, and a wide variety of system events.
+The malware sample retrieves an executable after having network connectivity and waiting a certain period of time before retrieving commands from the C&C server.
 It then aims to steal SMS messages from the user (an observed behavior, as the server to retrieve the payload was down).

 ## Signature
 ---